chris320211/chris320211/README.md

 ## What I'm Working On Currently 🔧

-- Building an AI agent that tracks, interprets, and stores data from short video clips of a computer GUI
+- Building a product that is aimed for UGC creators.
+Check out the current MVP: https://www.creators-flow.com/
 - Expanding and refining previous projects